fjp/bachelor/README_v0.md

-# AID Coding Challenge Solution
+# AID Coding Challenge Solution version 0.0.0

 This is my solution for the AID Bachelor Coding Challenge.
 For the problem description refer to the [AID Coding Challenge.pdf](AID_Coding_Challenge.pdf).